 Skin Cancer Check with Skin Photos - Online App

-This free skin cancer check online app can identify potential skin cancer from skin photo images or directly from camera of mobile devices.
-It measures probability of being cancerous or risk for skin lesions and moles.
-This is software service powered by Artificial Intelligence (AI) Machine Learning Deep Neural Network Models.
+This skin cancer check online app can identify potential skin cancer from skin photo images or directly from camera of mobile devices.
+It measures probability of risk or being cancerous for skin lesions and moles.
+This is software service provided by Artificial Intelligence (AI) Deep Learning Neural Network Models powered by CMSR Machine Learning Studio.
 This system has very high accuracy.
 But is NOT 100% accurate!
-(See Limitations & About Accuracy.)
-Note that this is not a medical diagnosis system nor screening device.
-For accurate medical diagnosis, you may need biopsy and pathological tests.
+(See Limitations & System Accuracy.)
+Note that this is not a medical diagnosis system nor clinical screening device.
+It's a measuring device for skin risk, especially for skin cancer risk.
+For much accurate medical diagnosis, you may need biopsy and pathological tests.
 There are limitations what photos can tell you!
 Visual photo analysis cannot replace biopsy and pathological tests.
 Certain skin cancer lesions look alike pimple or rash, especially at early stage, and skin infection.
 This system can make errors.
 Note that pimple or rash normally improves or disappears in days.
 Unhealing skin infections which look similar to skin cancer may still require treatment.
-Therefore if conditions don't improve, see a doctor or dermatologist for medical diagnosis and treatments.
+Therefore if conditions don't improve, please see a doctor or dermatologist for medical diagnosis and treatments.